logzio/logz-docs/_source/user-guide/give-aws-access-with-iam-roles.md

 #### Migrate to the Logz.io external ID in the same role {#migrate-with-same-role}

+In this procedure, you'll:

+* Replace Logz.io configurations to use the new external ID
+* Update the external ID in your IAM role's trust policy

+Follow this process only if the IAM role is used in a single Logz.io account.

 When you update your IAM role to the Logz.io external ID, all Logz.io configurations that rely on that role will stop working.